Office of the Associate University Librarian for Research and Instructional Services:

 Destruction or Mutilation of Library Materials - The Libraries are responsible for custodial care of the inventory of library resources for the benefit of the overall community.
 No person should willfully, maliciously, or wantonly mutilate, deface, tear, write upon, mar, or injure any library materials, electronic resources, furnishings, equipment, or facilities.

-Rutgers University Libraries' food and drink policy is intended not only to preserve our library collections and equipment and to maintain the overall longevity and comfort of library furnishings but also to provide an environment respectful of all students' study needs.
+Food and Drink - Rutgers University Libraries' food and drink policy is intended not only to preserve our library collections and equipment and to maintain the overall longevity and comfort of library furnishings but also to provide an environment respectful of all students' study needs.
+Policies vary among library locations depending on local resources and practices.

 Drink is permitted only in spill-proof containers.
-Drinks, regardless of container, are not permitted in posted areas such as Special Collections and University Archives, the Art Library, the Library Annex, and computer areas.
+Drinks, regardless of container, are not permitted in posted areas such as the Institute of Jazz Studies and computing areas.

 Approved spill-proof containers include: